 - Free Products/Experiences – According to a study conducted by Altimeter and TapInfluence, more than 70% of influencers feel that brands make the mistake of not offering adequate compensation.
 This means that in most cases, you will need to compensate influencers with money.
 But in some cases, you may be able to have influencers create posts featuring your product or brand without any monetary compensation.
 Instead, you will be offering them free products or experiences.
 This could be exclusive access to an upcoming product, or an all-expenses-paid trip.

 Among these options, cost-per-engagement, cost-per-click, and cost-per-acquisition are most ideal if you want to pay for results.
 In these cases, you won’t be taking a risk, since every payment you make will be based on results you can already see.

 The pay-per-post model is a bit tricky, since you could end up paying much less than you would in the other payment models.
 But you could also end up with huge expenses and minimal results.
-You need to be cautious when choosing influencers to compensate using this model.
+You need to be cautious when choosing influencers for your influencer outreach marketing to compensate using this model.
 Ideally, look for influencers who have been able to generate a lot of engagement and results with other sponsored posts.